Quartu Sant'Elena (CA)

 Soluble Supports in 3D Printing

-Soluble supports in 3D printing are a type of supports that are used to support parts or components of the object during the printing process and which can be removed by immersing the object in a special solution that dissolves the support material.
+Soluble supports in 3D printing are a type of supports that are used to support parts or components of the object during the printing process and that can be removed by immersing the object in a special solution that dissolves the support material.

-Dissolvable supports are used to create parts with complex geometries or angles that are difficult to print, that require support during the printing process.
-Soluble supports are created using a soluble material, such as PVA or HIPS, which dissolves completely in water or in a specific solution.
+Soluble supports are used to create parts with complex geometries or hard-to-print angles, that require support during the printing process.
+Soluble supports are created using a soluble material, such as PVA or HIPS, that dissolves completely in water or in a special solution.

 Leave a Reply